kevinl95/Room160/README.md

 **Science Question:**
 - Student: "Why do leaves change color?"
-- AI: "Leaves change color in fall because they stop making green chlorophyll.
+- AI (Claude 3 Haiku): "Leaves change color in fall because they stop making green chlorophyll.
 This reveals other colors like yellow and red that were always there but hidden by the green."

 ## Safety Features